IoT in Agriculture: How Smart Farming Changes the Industry

 Other IoT applications are crop management devices.
 Sensors also collect data on temperature, soil quality, humidity level, and crop health.
 So farmers can regulate crop growth and avoid crop diseases or other factors that can harm the harvest.
 While collecting and processing data, farmers easily estimate harvest time.

 The sensors can be used separately or in combination with other solutions, like GPS, aerial, and satellite imagery.
 The complex approach is also called precision agriculture, or precision farming.
 You can learn more about it in our previous article.
 Accurate data enable farmers to decide on the amount of water and fertilizer needed by the plants.
 This approach reduces costs and minimizes environmental impacts.

 Monitor and manage your livestock remotely

 IoT sensors are perfectly implemented in monitoring livestock health and recording their productivity.
-Devices or tages are applied to different animals’ body parts to collect real-time data on their health and well-being (e.g, temperature monitoring sensors on collars), as well as on their physical location on the farm.
+Devices or tags are applied to different animals’ body parts to collect real-time data on their health and well-being (e.g, temperature monitoring sensors on collars), as well as on their physical location on the farm.
 In this way, farmers identify sick animals and separate them from the herd to avoid infecting the entire livestock.
 This enables farm operations automation and increases profits by staffing costs reduction.
-Moreover, implementing IoT allows to monitor water levels, deliver feedstuff to livestock automatically.
+Moreover, implementing IoT allows for monitoring water levels, and deliver of feedstuff to livestock automatically.